Measuring Intent Comprehension in LLMs: Introduction

-Using this pipeline, we evaluate five language models of different sizes on tasks in health, logistics, finance, travel and social planning.
-We find that larger models attribute a greater share of output variability to changes in user intent (Purpose Sensitivity), indicating stronger alignment with user goals and more coherent internal representations.
-This improvement is not uniform, however: the 70B model does not consistently outperform smaller models across all domains, and its advantage in robustness is often modest.
-Larger models also show slightly greater sensitivity to prompt articulation, reflecting a trade-off between semantic generalization and responsiveness to surface cues.
-Lastly, model robustness varies across domains.
-These findings demonstrate the diagnostic value of our framework and highlight the need for more targeted evaluations of model generalization.
+Using this pipeline, we evaluate five language models from the LLaMA and Gemma families of varying sizes across tasks in health, logistics, finance, travel, and social planning.
+Our findings show that within each family, the higher-parameter variants tend to attribute a larger share of output variability to changes in user intent (Intent Sensitivity), indicating stronger alignment with user goals and more coherent internal representations.
+However, this improvement is not uniform: the larger models do not consistently outperform smaller models across all domains, and its robustness advantages are often modest.
+Larger models also demonstrate greater sensitivity to prompt articulation, reflecting a trade-off between semantic generalization and responsiveness to surface cues.
+Furthermore, model robustness varies significantly across domains.
+These findings demonstrate our framework's diagnostic value and highlight the need for more targeted evaluations of models' ability to respond to user intent rather than varied textual cues.

+\textbf{Intent in Computational Models.} Intent is central in AI for linking observable behavior to latent cognitive states.
+In NLP, it typically denotes the purpose behind user utterances \citep{qin2021survey}, evolving from slot-filling to neural architectures \citep{louvan2020recent}.
+This view aligns with intentionality and speech-act theory, which treat meaning as directed, rule-governed communicative action \citep{jacob2019intentionality, austin1975how, searle1969speech}, and with Gricean pragmatics, where meaning depends on communicative intentions \citep{grice1957meaning, grice1989studies}.
+Related computational work formalizes intent recognition via inverse planning \citep{baker2007goal, baker2009action}, and connects generation to semantic invariance, pragmatic goals, and latent structure or intent conditioning \citep{giulianelli-2022-towards, kuhn2023semantic, giulianelli2023comes, eikema2025structure}.

-\textbf{Contributions}.
-This paper makes three key contributions.
-First, we propose a formal definition of a world model tailored to language models, grounded in user intent and semantic invariance.
-Second, we introduce a diagnostic variance decomposition that quantifies the relative contributions of intent, phrasing, and uncertainty to model outputs.
-Third, we apply this method to real-world tasks, demonstrating how it reveals meaningful differences in the world-modeling capabilities of various LLMs.
+\paragraph{Contributions}{This paper makes three key contributions.
+First, we propose a formal definition of intent comprehension, specifically tailored to language models, grounded in the notion of response invariance to surface variations.
+Second, we introduce a variance decomposition method that quantifies the relative contributions of intent, phrasing, and uncertainty to model outputs, providing interpretable measures of model behavior.
+Third, we apply this method to a set of real-world tasks across multiple domains, demonstrating how our framework reveals meaningful differences in the ability of models to understand and respond to users intent.}